krawaller/callbag-from-function/readme.md

 Now, whenever you call `emitter` with some `...args`, `source` will emit what `someFunc` returns when called with `...args`.

+The `emitter` will also return the emitted value.

 ## example